View and download project related documents and resources.

 The funding sources for this project includes Impact Fees, Bond (Debt), Utility Rates, Facility Investment Fees and State Funded Grants.

-Manatee County awarded the construction contract for the segment from 45th St. East to I-75 be awarded to Woodruff & Sons, Inc on March 10, 2020.
+Manatee County awarded the construction contract for the segment from 45th Street East to I-75 to Woodruff & Sons, Inc. in March 2020.

-The upcoming project limits will begin at the intersection of 44th Avenue East and 45th Street East and extend east to cross the Braden River.
-After crossing the Braden River, construction will continue east along 44th Avenue East and end approximately a quarter mile (1,100 feet) west of I-75.
+he construction limits for Project #5 extend from the intersection of 44th Avenue East and 45th Street East eastward over the Braden River to approximately a quarter mile west of I-75.

 Construction activities will primarily occur between the hours of 7 a.m. and 5:30 p.m., Monday through Friday, while some night-time operations may be performed from time to time to minimize interruption of traffic.